-St. Patrick’s Day kicks off a worldwide celebration that is also known as the Feast of St. Patrick.
+St. Patrick’s Day kicks off a worldwide celebration also known as the Feast of St. Patrick.
 On March 17th, many will wear green in honor of the Irish and decorate with shamrocks.
-In fact, the wearing of the green is a tradition that dates back to a story written about St. Patrick in 1726.
+According to lore, the wearing of the green tradition dates back to a story written about St. Patrick in 1726.
 St. Patrick (c.
-AD 385–461) was known to use the shamrock to illustrate the Holy Trinity and to have worn green clothing.
+AD 385–461) used the shamrock to illustrate the Holy Trinity and worn green clothing.
 And while the story is unlikely to be true, many will revel in the Irish heritage and eat traditional Irish fare, too.

 HOW TO OBSERVE #StPatricksDay

 Remember to wear green.
 Read up about St. Patrick’s Day and cook up an Irish feast!
 Use #StPatricksDay to post on social media.

-The Feast of St. Patrick started in the early 17 century.
+The Feast of St. Patrick started in the early 17th-century.
 The day marks the death of St. Patrick and was chosen as an official Christian feast day and is observed by the Catholic Church.
 The day is also a public holiday in the Republic of Ireland, Northern Ireland, the Canadian province of Newfoundland and Labrador, and the British Overseas Territory of Montserrat.
-It is also widely celebrated by the Irish diaspora around the world, especially in Great Britain, Canada, the United States, Argentina, Australia and New Zealand.
+It is also widely celebrated by the Irish diaspora around the world, especially in Great Britain, Canada, the United States, Argentina, Australia, and New Zealand.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!